-Tip: To ensure that your server computer always has the same IP address, use the reserved IP address feature of your WNDR3800 router.

-Select Advanced Setup > Port Forwarding/Port Triggering to display the following screen:
+- Tip: To ensure that your server computer always has the same IP address, use the reserved IP address feature of your R6300 WiFi Router. - Select Advanced Setup > Port Forwarding/Port Triggering to display the following screen:

-The Port Forwarding radio button is selected as the service type.
+Port Forwarding is selected as the service type.

-- From the Service Name list, select the service or game that you will host on your network.
-If the service does not appear in the list, see Add a Custom Service on page 98. - 3.
+- 2. From the Service Name list, select the service or game that you will host on your network.
+If the service does not appear in the list, see Add a Custom Service on page 93. - 3.
 In the corresponding Server IP Address field, enter the last digit of the IP address of your local computer that will provide this service. - 4.
 Click Add.
 The service appears in the list in the screen.